KonstantinDjairo/Elden_Ring_FPS_locker/README.md

 ## TODO:
   - replace memmem for strstr from <string.h>, which is a standard C library function for finding a substring in a string.
   - refactor error handling
-  - the replacement function doesn't seem to work, it's better to ask the user to give a int value and then pass it to a function that will convert to hexadecimal and mouth the respective replacement value
+  - the replacement function doesn't seem to work, it's better to ask the user to give a int value and then pass it to a function that will convert to hexadecimal and generate the respective replacement value
 - worth looking at:
      https://github.com/kspalaiologos/qbdiff